dream-faster/fold/docs/concepts/models.md

 Usually, you may want to add lagged values of `y` with the [AddLagsY][fold.transformations.lags.AddLagsY] class, or create other features for the tabular models with:

 - [AddLagsX][fold.transformations.lags.AddLagsX]: if you have exogenous data already.
-- [AddWindowFeatures][fold.transformations.window.AddWindowFeatures]: if you have exogenous data already, and you want to aggregate them across different windows.
+- [AddWindowFeatures][fold.transformations.features.AddWindowFeatures]: if you have exogenous data already, and you want to aggregate them across different windows.

 Examples: